(Disclosure: Some of the links below may be affiliate links)

 - Transfer money from your bank account to your broker account.
 You can automate this step if you want to.

 - Buy shares of one ETF.

 The first step will not take you more than two minutes.
-But depending on your bank, you may have to wait one business day to get the money on your broker account.
+But depending on your bank, you may have to wait one business day to get the money in your broker account.
 Some people automate this step with a recurring operation on their bank account.

-The second and third steps will not take you more than five minutes per month either.
+The second and third steps will not take more than five minutes per month either.
 And this includes the time it takes to connect to your broker account.
 Unfortunately, this step cannot be automated, at least with the brokers we have access to in Switzerland.

 So, if you have a simple portfolio (I only have two ETFs), investing once a month does not take more than 10 minutes per month!
 Given how much this can help your financial future, I think that everybody should be ready to invest 10 minutes of their life per month (for life!).

 However, there is one more thing that we need to take into account: filling out the tax declaration.
 Having monthly operations and a few ETFs will make your tax declaration a little more complicated.
-In the first year you will probably spend 30 minutes getting everything complete.
-But then the next declaration will be easier, probably taking you 10 more minutes than if you had no stocks.
+In the first year, you will probably spend 30 minutes getting everything complete.
+But then the next declaration will be easier, probably taking you ten more minutes than if you had no stocks.
 So, we can say that investing by yourself will lengthen your tax declaration by 10 to 30 minutes per year.

 Investing with a Robo-advisor